Textron tactical armoured patrol vehicle: Armour

 The TAPV relies upon composite armour to provide the maximum protection to the vehicles occupants.
 The armour is stated as being 20% better than the armour on the M1117.
 The TAPV also has a V-shaped hull, which provides protection against mine and improvised explosive device (IED) blasts.
 The vehicle also has a high ground clearance, which increases protection from mine and IED blasts.
 It can withstand up to 10 kg of explosive force directly under its hull, and can resist even 12.7 mm armour-piercing rounds.
 Each of the seats in the vehicle are blast protected, and the vehicle has vented wheel wells to disperse the energy of an explosion out from the vehicle.

 Armament

 The TAPV is slated to have a remote weapons system based on the M151 Protector.
 The weapon system is called the Dual Remote Weapon System, and can mount both a C6 7.62 mm general purpose machine gun and either a HK GMG 40 mm automatic grenade launcher or a M2HB 12.7 mm heavy machine gun.
 The vehicle also possesses smoke grenade launchers located on the remote weapon system.

 Amphibious

-The TAPV can handle water (fording) depth up to 1.5 m but is not built as fully amphibious vehicle.
+The TAPV can handle water (fording) depth up to 1.5 m but is not built as a fully amphibious vehicle.